 Montana Divorce Procedures

+Divorce is technically known as 'dissolution of marriage' in Montana.
 The divorcing partner officially commences the divorce process by filing the divorce petition.
 This petition can be prepared by the local divorce attorney.
 Simultaneously, this attorney can also draft the motion for temporary orders.
-Some of the ingredients of the petition are information about marriage of the parties, residence of each party and children of the marriage.
+Some of the contents of the petition are information about marriage of the parties, residence details of each party and children of the marriage.

 After the petition has been filed it is served to the Respondent.
-From the date of service, the Respondent is offered 30 days to submit an Answer in the court.
+From the date the petition is served, the Respondent is offered 30 days to submit an Answer in the court.
 Consider that the Respondent has failed to file an Answer.
 Then, the divorce court forms an opinion that the Respondent accedes with the divorce petition and grants the requests of the Petitioner.
-Also, the Respondent loses his or her rights to contest topics like distribution of property or child custody during divorce.
+Also, the Respondent loses his or her rights to contest topics like distribution of property or child custody during divorce, if they fail to file an answer.

 When an Answer is filed, it is an acknowledgement of the filing and receipt of the petition.
 An Answer is a response to the points noted down in the petition.
 Through the Answer, the Respondent may agree or oppose the requests of the Petitioner.
 It is also possible that the Respondent accedes with the Petitioner regarding some points and disagrees regarding others.

 Consider that a Respondent has agreed with all terms of the divorce in the Answer.
 In such a case, the Petitioner may advance with an uncontested divorce.
-It is advisable that the Respondent takes the assistance of a local divorce lawyer while drafting the Answer as the Respondent would get exposed to the divorce laws in the county and how the divorce procedure would get affected.
+It is advisable that the Respondent takes the assistance of a local divorce lawyer while drafting the Answer as the Respondent would get exposed to the divorce laws in the county and the divorce procedures that can affect the process of divorce.

 Temporary orders in Montana Divorce Procedure